-- All rights reserved.
-No part of this course material/content may be reproduced or utilized in any form, by any means, electronic or mechanical, including photocopying, recording, emailing, or any information storage and retrieval system, without permission in writing from Assisted Living Education. - Assisted Living Education has attempted to offer useful information and assessment tools that have been accepted and used by professionals within this industry, including the California Department of Social Services.
+- by Assisted Living Education.
+All rights reserved.
+No part of this course material/content may be reproduced or utilized in any form, by any means, electronic or mechanical, including photocopying, recording, emailing, or any information storage and retrieval system, without permission in writing from Assisted Living Education. - useful information and assessment tools that have been accepted and used by professionals within this industry, including the California Department of Social Services.
 Nevertheless, changes in health/medical care and health care regulations may change the application of some techniques and perceptions in this course material.
 Assisted Living Education thereby disclaims any liability for loss, injury or damage incurred as a consequence, either directly or indirectly, from the use and application of any of the contents of this course material.